A T-Wit for a T-Woo

 When he sang in the moonlight ... he'd just say 'T-WOO!'

 Little owl Twoo feels like something is missing.
-While all the other owls in the wood have a beautiful t-wit-t-woo call, Twoo only has half of his song.
-So the brave little owl sets off on a quest to find his true owl song - and a true friend to sing with him.
+His song is incomplete, a T-woo without a T-wit.
+So the brave little owl sets off in search of his true owl song - and a true friend to sing with him.
 On his journey, he discovers that when you believe in yourself, anything is possible.

-This feel-good picture book is perfect for fans of Giraffes Can't Dance and The Lion Inside.
+This feel-good rhyming picture book is perfect for fans of Giraffes Can't Dance and The Lion Inside.

 Charlie Farley (Author)

-Charlie Farley grew up by the sea in North-East Scotland, where he speant his days reading, writing and day-dreaming.
-Charlie has always been inspired by nature, and much of his writing is influenced by the landscape and animals of Dorset where he lives with his wife, four children and two dogs.
-A T-Wit for a T-Woo is Charlie's first book for children.
+Charlie Farley grew up by the sea in North-East Scotland, where he spent his days reading, writing and day-dreaming.
+Charlie has always been inspired by nature, and much of his writing is influenced by the landscape and animals of Dorset, where he lives with his wife, four children and two dogs.

 Layn Marlow (Illustrator)